badgateway/html-form-enhancer/README.md

 ==================

-This package contains a small javascript utility that adds a few features to HTML forms that are often requested, but don't exists in browsers:
+This package contains a small javascript utility that adds a few features to HTML forms that are often requested, but don't exist in browsers:

 * `enctype="application/json"` to encode form fields to JSON.
 * Support for additional methods such as `PUT`, `DELETE`, `PATCH`, `REPORT`,